PRC License Reinstatement: How to Reinstate a Lapsed License

 Continuing Professional Development (CPD) compliance is a critical component of reinstatement.
 You may need additional units beyond what is normally required:

-- Contact your Professional Regulatory Board to confirm the exact number of CPD units required for reinstatement
+- Contact your Professional Regulatory Board to confirm the exact CPD requirement for your reinstatement — some PRBs require additional units beyond the standard cycle, others accept the standard requirement

-- Enroll in CPD-accredited programs, seminars, workshops, and training activities relevant to your profession
+- Enroll in PRC-accredited CPD programs, seminars, workshops, and training activities relevant to your profession

 - If your license was expired for a very long period, the Board may require you to complete a refresher course from a CHED-recognized institution